Top of this page

 Generating solar energy together.

-This is how much solar energy is produced within the project until June 2022.
+This is how much solar energy is produced within the project until December 2023.
 Called ‘Zonnepanelendelen’, literally ‘Sharesolarpanels’, in this project anyone can ‘buy’ ‘parts-of-panels’; 34 parts equal one solar panel.
 Although Google translate is getting better by the year, what it says in Dutch is that in the past year, in total, sufficient electricity was produced for 169,828 households.
-For previous achievements, see June 2020, June 2021.
+For previous achievements, see June 2020, June 2022.

 Starting this webpage in Winter 2020 – having visited the north of Norway in an unusually warm winter